 - Medical malpractice

-Both causes can lead to a doctor and his or her hospital or medical institution being held liable to the victims and paying them compensation for their injuries and losses.
+The first two causes can lead to a doctor and his or her hospital or medical institution being held liable to the victims and paying them compensation for their injuries and losses.
+The last can lead to a products liability lawsuit that can hold the company responsible for the defect accountable.

 Some children are born with congenital defects that cause a medical condition when they are born, often because something did not develop properly in the womb.